How I Paid Off $30,000 In Credit Card Debt

 “We can’t keep doing this,” they said.

-A friend mentioned debt-relief programs that he’d seen advertised.
+A friend mentioned some debt consolidation programs that he’d seen advertised.
 Probus did his due diligence and decided to give InCharge a try.

 “It seemed more legitimate than some of the things out there that didn’t feel right,” he said.